rednaw/marialoni.org/content/ImplicaturesWorkshop25.md

 <hr/>

-The workshop, part of the [15th International Tbilisi Symposium on Language, Logic and Computation (TbILLC 2025)](https://events.illc.uva.nl/Tbilisi/Tbilisi2025/), brings together researchers who are working on implicatures and other pragmatic inferences from an experimental or theoretical perspective.<br>
+The workshop, part of the [15th International Tbilisi Symposium on Language, Logic and Computation (TbILLC 2025)](https://events.illc.uva.nl/Tbilisi/Tbilisi2025/), brings together researchers working on implicatures and other pragmatic inferences from an experimental or theoretical perspective.<br>

 The program consists of presentations by invited speakers.